Right thigh neutral.

-The pain described above occurs mainly under strain.
+The pain described above occurs mainly under physical stress.

 The popliteus has a triangular shape, lies in the hollow of the knee and runs from the lateral side of your knee to your shinbone.
 Thus, it connects the thigh with the lower leg.

-The functions of this muscle are not easy to understand without some knowledge of functional anatomy, but I will try to explain them anyway.
+The functions of this muscle are not easy to understand without some knowledge of functional anatomy.
+Still, I would like to explain them.

 While sitting, your thigh is more or less immobile.
 Especially in contrast to the lower leg, which bears less weight.

 If the popliteus contracts, then not the thigh will move, but the lower leg, since there is less inertia.
-Less resistance has to be overcome.
+Less resistance needs to be overcome.
 For this reason, the lower leg moves first.

 The inward rotation of the tibia is shown in the following two pictures.

-In standing position, it is your lower leg that bears more weight.
-On your thigh, on the other hand, there is much less strain.
-Therefore, it can be turned outwards by the muscle.
+In a standing position, it is your lower leg that bears more weight than your thigh.
+Therefore, it can be turned outwards/laterally by the muscle.